Friedjof/LumiESP/README.md

 …
 ```

+> **Note:** The system topic is used to publish and subscribe to system-related information, such as the current mode, status, and log messages.
+The other topics are used to control the LED strip and define custom modes.

 ## Define your own custom modes
-> Dokumentation is coming soon
+> Dokumentation is coming soon (e.g. see the [StaticMode](lib/StaticMode/StaticMode.cpp) for an example).

 ## Services and classes
 - **ClockService**: Provides timekeeping functionality (including NTP synchronization).